tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * SNI is not properly handled by waptconsole code, leading to incorrect error about certificate validation on https server with virtual hosts;

-* Certificates CRL updates (periodical signature, ...) must be managed manually using tools like easy-rsa.
-Only CRL accessible by a URL are supported;
+* Certificates :abbr:`CSR (Certificate Revocation List)` updates (periodical signature, ...) must be managed manually using tools like easy-rsa.
+  Only :abbr:`CSR (Certificate Revocation List)` accessible by a URL are supported;

 * proxies are not supported on the server, so :abbr:`CRL (Certificate Revocation List)` can not be updated properly